Climate Change Indicators in the United States

-- During the 31 years of data collection (1979–2009), the death rate as a direct result of exposure to heat (underlying cause of death) generally hovered around 0.5 deaths per million population, with spikes in certain years (see Figure 1).
-Overall, a total of over 7,000 Americans suffered heat-related deaths since 1979.
+- Between 1979 and 2010, the death rate as a direct result of exposure to heat (underlying cause of death) generally hovered around 0.5 deaths per million population, with spikes in certain years (see Figure 1).
+Overall, a total of nearly 8,000 Americans suffered heat-related deaths since 1979.
 This number does not capture the full extent of heat-related deaths for several reasons (see example figure).

-- For years where the two records overlap (1999–2009), accounting for those additional deaths in which heat was listed as a contributing factor results in a higher death rate—nearly double for some years—compared with the estimate that only includes deaths where heat was listed as the underlying cause.
+- For years in which the two records overlap (1999–2010), accounting for those additional deaths in which heat was listed as a contributing factor results in a higher death rate—nearly double for some years—compared with the estimate that only includes deaths where heat was listed as the underlying cause.
 However, even this expanded metric does not necessarily capture the full extent of heat-related deaths.

 - The indicator shows a peak in heat-related deaths in 2006, a year that was associated with widespread heat waves and was the second-hottest year on record in the contiguous 48 states (see the U.S. and Global Temperature indicator).

-When people are exposed to extreme heat, they can suffer from potentially deadly heat-related illnesses such as heat exhaustion and heat stroke.
-Heat is the leading weather-related killer in the United States, even though most heat-related deaths are preventable through outreach and intervention (see EPA's Excessive Heat Events Guidebook PDF (60 pp, 710K)).
+When people are exposed to extreme heat, they can suffer from potentially deadly heat-related illnesses, such as heat exhaustion and heat stroke.
+Heat is the leading weather-related killer in the United States, even though most heat-related deaths are preventable through outreach and intervention (see EPA’s Excessive Heat Events Guidebook at: www.epa.gov/heatisland/

 Unusually hot summer temperatures have become more frequent across the contiguous 48 states in recent decades 1 (see the High and Low Temperatures indicator), and extreme heat events (heat waves) and extreme heat events (heat waves) are expected to become longer, more frequent, and more intense in the future.
 2 As a result, the risk of heat-related deaths and illness is also expected to increase.
 3

 Increases in summertime temperature variability may increase the risk of heat-related death for the elderly and other vulnerable populations.
-4 Older adults carry the highest risk of heat-related death, although young children are also sensitive to the effects of heat.
-Across North America, the population over the age of 65 is growing dramatically as the baby boomer generation ages.
+4 Older adults have the highest risk of heat-related death, although young children are also sensitive to the effects of heat.
+Across North America, the population over the age of 65 is growing dramatically.
 People with certain diseases, such as cardiovascular and respiratory illnesses, are especially vulnerable to excessive heat exposure, as are the economically disadvantaged.

 Some studies suggest that the number of deaths caused by extremely cold temperatures might drop in certain areas as the climate gets warmer, while others do not expect the number to change at all.
-5, 6 Any decrease in cold-related deaths, however, will not be enough to outweigh the increase in heat-related deaths.
-7, 8
+5, 6 Any decrease in cold-related deaths will most likely be substantially less than the increase in summertime heat-related deaths.
+7, 8, 9

 About the Indicator

 This indicator shows the annual rate for deaths classified by medical professionals as "heat-related" each year in the United States, based on death certificate records.
 Every death is recorded on a death certificate, where a medical professional identifies the main cause of death (also known as the underlying cause), along with other conditions that contributed to the death.
 These causes are classified using a set of standard codes.
-Multiplying the annual number of deaths per U.S. population that year by one million will result in the death rate shown in Figure 1.
+Dividing the annual number of deaths by the U.S. population in that year, then multiplying by one million, will result in the death rates (per million people) shown in Figure 1.